Check the 115/230 switches at the bottom of the control box — they must match your local power grid requirements.

-The power supplies have triggered a safety mechanism, due to Cytron board failure or 5KP24CA diode failure or power module Mean Well LRS-350-24 failure.
+The power supplies have triggered their short-circuit protection mechanism due to one of the following failures: a Cytron board failure, a 5KP24CA diode failure, or a Mean Well LRS-350-24 power supply failure.

-2. For power modules where the green LED is off:
+Step 2.
+For the power modules where the green LED is not lit:

-• Disconnect Diode (#1 in pic.)
-Does the green power LED turn on?
+Disconnect the diode (#2 in the figure) → Does the green LED on the power supply turn on?

-• Yes The issue is with this diode.
-Replace diode 5KP24CA (available from us or locally).
+Yes → The issue is with this diode.
+Replace it with a 5KP24CA diode (it can be purchased from us or from local stores).

-3. Disconnect Cytron MD13S wire (#2 in pic.)
-Does the green power LED turn on?
+Step 3.
+Disconnect the Cytron MD13S wire (#2 in the figure) → Does the green LED on the power supply turn on?

-• Yes The issue is with the Cytron MD13S (replace it, available from us or locally).
+Yes → The issue is related to the Cytron MD13S (replace it; it can be purchased from us or from local stores).

-• No Replace the power module LRS-350-24 (replace it, available from us or locally).
+No → Replace the LRS-350-24 power module (it can be purchased from us or from a local store).

-If the actions described above didn’t help, then the cause is most likely a broken wire between the motherboard and the power supply.
+If the steps above do not resolve the issue, the most likely cause is a broken wire between the motherboard and the power supply.

 Was this article helpful?